 Despite going with a different design for the concert's campaign, this initial variation was still a great opportunity to experiment with different shading and lining techniques, especially due to the figure's transformation into a green-based palette.

-The AS Graphic Studio, for which I work at currently, not only conducts student projects, but works with staff and faculty members as well for various intents.
+The AS Graphic Studio at UCSD not only conducts student projects, but works with staff and faculty members as well for various intents.
 One such faculty member, Edward A. Dennis, came to us to help develop and design illustrations for a series of textbooks he was writing with a colleague.
 As opposed to the normal cover designs of such textbooks, he wanted to go for a fresher look with vibrant colors that would also help draw in students.

 Instruments initially made for the SGF12 event noted as a previous highlight.